danielqa/angular-selectizejs/README.md

 };
 ```

-### Using your Selectize instance
+### Using your selectize instance

-The value of the 'selectize' attribute is the reference to use Selectize instance.
+The value of the 'selectize' attribute is the reference to use selectize instance in your controller.

 ```javascript
 $scope.userSelectize('clearOptions');